Dr. Philip M. Merklinger, Professor (Philosophy)

 B.A.
 First Class Honours (University of Alberta)

 Dr. Wesselius’s research mainly focuses on feminist epistemology & philosophy of science and environmental theory.
-In addition to philosophy, she has taught courses in Women’s Studies and Religious Studies previous to joining the Augustana Faculty.
+She has also taught courses in Women’s Studies and Religious Studies previous to joining the Augustana Faculty.
 She is the recipient of the William Hardy Alexander Award for Excellence in Sessional Teaching for 2006 and the Faculty of Arts Sessional Instructor Teaching Award for 2006, as well as the Augustana Faculty Teaching Award for 2010 and the 2010 Augustana Teaching Award for the Support of Information Literacy.